rubrikinc/rubrik-sdk-for-python/docs/object_id.md

 # object_id

-Get the ID of a Rubrik object (ex.
-VM, SLA, etc.) by providing its name.
+Get the ID of a Rubrik object by providing its name.
 ```py
 def object_id(object_name, object_type)
 ```